karegapauline/handson-practice-bon/README.md

 2. Edit this README to add your name
 3. Commit changes
 4. Create a pull request
-5. Create an issue on the handson-practice-bon repo
+5. Create an issue on a personal repo and assign a friend a task